DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Case Study on KernelBench

 \section{Case Study on KernelBench}

 This section demonstrates DRTriton's complete pipeline on a Level 3 KernelBench task: the LeNet-5 architecture.
-We show three stages of transformation: (1) the original object-oriented PyTorch implementation, (2) the functionally rewritten code generated by our automatic rewriting tool, and (3) the optimized Triton kernel produced by DRTriton with test-time search.
+We show three stages of transformation: (1) the original object-oriented PyTorch implementation, (2) the functional IR obtained by tracing the computational graph with \texttt{torch.export}, and (3) the optimized Triton kernel produced by DRTriton with test-time search.